infinum/eightshift-frontend-libs/readme/packages.md

 * css-loader - Webpack loader user for css.
 * css-minimizer-webpack-plugin - Webpack plugin used to minimize output.
 * eslint - Package used for linting JS.
+* eslint-plugin-jsx-a11y - Package used for linting JS.
+* eslint-plugin-react - Package used for linting JS.
+* eslint-plugin-react-hooks - Package used for linting JS.
 * file-loader - Webpack loaded used for images and files.
 * husky - Package used for linting code on git commands.
 * import-glob-loader - Webpack loader used for putting regex in css import.
 * media-blender - Package used for providing media queries.
-* micromodal - Package for modal.
 * mini-css-extract-plugin - Webpack plugin extracts CSS into separate files.
-* normalize-scss - Provides css reset.
 * postcss-loader - Webpack loader used for postcss.
 * promisify-child-process - Async child process library used in project setup.
 * raw-loader - Webpack loader used for files.